 Troubleshooting Common Installation Issues

 Suppose the system shows any signs of thermal Instability.
 In that case, I double-checked my previous CPU cooler installation by ensuring the thermal paste was evenly applied to the CPU surface, and the cooler was secured correctly.
-Also, I cross-verify the orientations of the case fans to verify if the airflow is in the right direction.
+Also, I cross-check the orientations of the case fans to confirm the airflow is in the right direction.
 For the boot device detection error, I ensure the system can detect the drive installed and that the correct boot order is selected in BIOS.
 Also, right-angle connectors for the drive are checked for secure alignment: SATA or M.2 NVM.e.

 Technical Parameters: